Gavin117/Crypto/crypto_twitter/README.md

 To use generate api keys by creating an account with twitter developers.

-The bot listening to certain twitter accounts for a mention of the top cryptocurrencies, if a tweet contains a popular cryptocurrency it will send a discord message if a webhook url is provided, it's also quite easy to add a trading buy order to the script if that sort of thing interests you.
+The bot listens to user defined twitter ids for a mention of the top cryptocurrencies.

+If a tweet contains a popular cryptocurrency that corresponds with a crypto in the crypto.txt file, A message will be sent to Discord if a webhook url is provided.

+To add or remove cryptocurriences, edit the cryptos.txt file.